4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/06.2-Loop-from-the-top/README.md

 # `06.2` Loop from the top

-This loop is looping the array from beginning to end... increasing one by one.
+This loop is looping the array from beginning to end, increasing one by one.

 ## 📝 Instructions: